vpelletier/xfw/README.rst

 - non-homogeneous file file structure declaration (FieldListFile)

-- checksum/hash computation helpers (ChecksumedFile succlasses)
+- checksum/hash computation helpers (ChecksumedFile subclasses)

 - does not depend on line notion (file may not contain CR/LF chars at all between successive field sets)